VBScript Version 2.0

 It seemed a good idea to put this reminder onto the home page

-of the AVBUG web site.
+of the AVBUG website.
 It also seemed sensible to use the new

 Script Engine ID functions to test which version of VBScript was